dmsl/anyplace/server/README.md

 # Setup/Configuration

   1. **Install & Configure Couchbase** Download the latest Couchbase Server Community Edition from [https://www.couchbase.com/downloads](https://www.couchbase.com/downloads).
-Anyplace v3 has been tested with Couchbase 4.5, but compatibility with later versions is possible.
+Anyplace v3 has been tested with Couchbase 4.5, but compatibility with later versions is expected.

   2. **Download Anyplace v3:**